QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/opt_tax_recur.rst

     \frac{(1+(1-\sigma)\Phi)U_c}{(1+(1-\gamma)\Phi)U_n} = 1

-from the first-order conditions
+from the first-order conditions.

-This equation immediately implies that the tax rate is constant
+This equation immediately implies that the tax rate is constant.

-For other  preferences, the tax rate may not be constant
+For other  preferences, the tax rate may not be constant.

 For example, let the period utility function be